dmaleknia/dmaleknia/README.md

 👋 Hi, I’m Dominic Maleknia!

-🌟 Founding Account Executive at Augment - Launching the next-gen programming assistant.

 💼 I’m passionate about driving growth, building lasting partnerships, and delivering high-impact product demonstrations in the enterprise software solutions space.

 🔍 What I Do